 Given their different functions, and the presumed different emotional valence attached to ties, the network structures present in each layer of Twittersphere do not necessarily need to be similar (del Valle and Borge, 2018) and MPs may hold different structural positions in each network-layer.
 For example, a politician may have a very important structural position in the sense that she or he passes on tweets from one segregated part of the network to another, this is not to say that this politician also holds a central position in the twitter friendship network.
-So far, it has remained unclear the different Twitter network types Does debating with opponents make friendships (i.e. following relations) with opponents more likely, or are MPs more likely to ignore their opponents and prefer to engage in debates with MPs they already follow?
+So far, it has remained unclear how the different Twitter network types co-evolve.
+Does debating with opponents makes friendships (i.e. following relations) with opponents more likely, or are MPs more likely to ignore their opponents and prefer to engage in debates with MPs they already follow?
 In the present contribution we take this so-called multiplexity of Twittersphere into account and will assess how segregation in one layer of the twitter network impacts segregation in another layer.

 Development of segregation in Twitter over time.

-We will also build on previous work dby investigating the (co-)development of the three Twitter networks over time.
+We will also expand on previous work by investigating the (co-)development of the three Twitter networks over time.
 More concretely, we will investigate how the Twitter networks among Dutch MPs have evolved between May 2017 and October 2017.
 In May 2017 a new, 13-party, parliament was installed following the elections of March 2017.
-In October 2017, a new government was formed after more than 200 days of fierce negotiations among different potential coalition partner.
+In October 2017, a new government was formed after more than 200 days of fierce negotiations among different potential coalition partners.

 Politicians of the same party who have been elected as MP are likely to have worked together before or during the campaigns leading up to the election.
 Their shared social contexts (or foci, Feld 1981) will undoubtedly have led to (structurally-induced) homophily in their offline relations and could have translated into their online Twitter relations.
 Following this line of reasoning and the lead of previous empirical research, we thus expect to see at least some degree of segregation in the Twitter networks based on party-membership shortly after the time when parliament is established.